-It is garden purslane that is grown and used as a vegetable plant while common purslane is mostly used as medicinal herb.
+It is garden purslane that is grown and used as a vegetable plant while common purslane is mostly used as a medicinal herb.

-Other Common Names: Green purslane, summer purslane, pigweed, pusley, little hogweed, golden purslane, portulakk (Norwegian), pourpier (French), Gelber Portulak (German), portulakka (Finnish), portulak (Danish), verdolaga (Spanish), ma chi xian (chinese).
+Other Common Names: Green purslane, summer purslane, pigweed, pusley, little hogweed, golden purslane, portulakk (Norwegian), pourpier (French), Gelber Portulak (German), portulakka (Finnish), portulak (Danish), verdolaga (Spanish), ma chi xian (Chinese).

 Habitat: Purslane is probably native to India and Pakistan, where the plant still grows wild and where it has been eaten for thousands of years.

-In Europe it has been cultivated for hundreds of years, and in the 1500s it was widely used for human consumption.
+In Europe, it has been cultivated for hundreds of years, and in the 1500s it was widely used for human consumption.
 The plant was brought to America by the European settlers where it soon became naturalized.
 Today the plant occurs as a weed in warmer parts of Central and Southern Europe.

 Purslane is easy to cultivate.
-The plants grow best in a nutritious well-drained soil in a sunny areas.
+The plants grow best in a nutritious well-drained soil in sunny areas.
 It is important to keep the soil evenly moist to ensure that the plants become fertile.

-The seed are sown directly into final growing places in the spring, and often multiple times throughout the summer in order to have a steady supply of healthy plants over a longer period.
+The seed is sown directly into final growing places in the spring, and often multiple times throughout the summer in order to have a steady supply of healthy plants over a longer period.
 The leaves can be picked from the plants six to eight weeks after sowing.